halkutkar/android-tools/README.md

    - **Summary**: Quick overview of response status and metrics
    - **Raw Response**: Complete JSON data (if verbose enabled)
    - **Carousel Titles**: Parsed and numbered list of found carousels

+7. **Export for Terminal Use**
+   - Click "📋 Export as cURL" to generate a curl command
+   - Copy to clipboard for use in terminal or scripts
+   - Includes all current headers, parameters, and authentication
+   - Handles both GET and POST requests (experiments endpoint)

 ### Command Line Script